arielbk/YDKJS-Blog/Scope and Closures/README.md

 ## Function vs. Block Scope
-**Generally** it is only functions that create scope.
-So that means that any variables or functions defined within a function are only accessible within that function.
+**Generally** it is only functions that create scope in JS.
+That means that any variables or functions defined within a function are only accessible within that function.

 ### 'Hiding' variables with function scope
-Perhaps the more intuitive way to think of functions is to create a function, and then to write code inside it.
+Perhaps the more intuitive way to think of functions is: we create the function, and then we write code inside of it.
 But here's another way: we use functions to wrap already existing pieces of code into self-contained units.

 By wrapping blocks of code in functions we are able to hide their inner components.
 This is useful in light of the software design principle 'Principle of Least Privilege'.